-Before the certificate is issued using replace, it is checked whether the user exists in the relevant DTAG systems
+Before the certificate is issued using replace, it is checked whether the user exists in the relevant DTAG systems and the data is correct.

 With regard to user certificates, new certificates are issued for all intended uses.
 In the case of encryption certificates, new cryptographic key material is always generated.